How to Clean Moving Pads/Blankets

 Steps to Machine Wash your Blankets:

-Home washing machines are often too small, so it is best to utilize a commercial sized machine at the Laundromat.
+Home washing machines are often too small, so it is best to utilize a commercial sized machine at a laundromat.

 1. Again, ensure that all stained areas are pretreated with a stain remover.